 I envy any cycling journalist who has access to a wind-tunnel in order to validate the claims of the manufacturer when it comes to aerodynamics.

-Nevertheless, perhaps it was purely psychological in the case of the Air Speed, but I swear this helmet felt faster than any other so called aero helmet I’ve reviewed, creating a feeling that I was slicing through the air.
+Nevertheless, perhaps it was purely psychological in the case of the Air Speed, but I swear this helmet felt faster than any other so called aero helmet I’ve reviewed in the past, creating a feeling that I was slicing through the air.

 On the other hand, the Air Speed also looks great, and to the inveterate roadie, looking good is the equivalent of riding faster.